Datona-Labs/datona-lib/docs/_build/html/_sources/datona-comms.rst.txt

 Class DatonaConnector
 *********************

-Enables communications with a remote server abstracting away the underlying network protocols.
-Currently, only the *file* schema (plain tcp connection) is supported.
-Other protocols, such as http, will be supported in the future.
+Enables communications with a remote server, abstracting away the underlying network protocols.
+Supported protocols are: `file` (plain tcp connection), `ws` (websocket) and `http`.
+Encrypted protocols, such as https and wss, will be supported in the future.

 Designed to be used as a superclass, this class is extended by the SmartDataAccessRequest_ and :ref:`RemoteVault` classes.